 There were signs buyer sentiment has already picked up: One recent launch, Park Place Residences, sold its entire phase one, initially set at 40 percent of the 429-unit total before being raised to 50 percent, within a day.

 The bank expected sales volume would surge this year, with the increases in transaction volumes to spur prices higher next year.

-Supply was also set to decline, the bank noted.
+Singapore’s condos for sale were also set to decline, the bank noted.
 From 2014-16, private residential supply added around 20,000 units a year, twice the historical average since 1990, it noted.
 But in 2017-18, supply levels were set to fall 40 percent each year, it said.